It’s an ideal Saturday morning until you hear a smoke alarm’s “chirp.” Let’s face it—no one is excited to hear this annoying sound.

 Check out this helpful guide to testing your CO and smoke alarms.

 The first step when testing any kind of home alarm is to alert those around you, especially your kids.
 Nothing’s worse than being startled by a loud alarm!
 In addition, you’ll prevent unnecessary panic or an accidental 9-1-1 call from a concerned neighbor or family member.

 Carbon monoxide poisoning is deadly.
-In order to make sure your carbon monoxide detector is working properly, it should be tested once a month.
+To make sure your carbon monoxide detector is working properly; it should be tested once a month.
 Always check your manual for specific modifications to these general steps.

 - Press and hold the “test” button for a few seconds.
 You should hear a loud beeping noise.

 - Release the “test” button.
 If the unit fails the test, change the batteries.

 - If new batteries don’t make a difference, you may need to replace the unit.

 The National Fire Protection Association (NFPA) reported 365,500 house fires in 2015 alone, resulting in $7 billion in property damage.
 Like your carbon monoxide detector, your smoke detector should be tested once a month and the batteries replaced twice a year.

 Follow these steps to quickly test your smoke detector:

 - Station a family member away from the smoke detector you’ll be testing.
 Place this person in a room you would expect to hear the alarm in.
 You should have multiple detectors in your home and it’s important to make sure every room is covered by a detector.